productteams/brightworkers/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  R831 is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Restoration831 is where those who love wood home go to keep their homes looking beautiful all year long.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We paint green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We paintwith great care and with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        We stain a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We stain a small.
     - image: /img/illustrations/tutorials.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+        Love a beautiful wood table.
         Email us or call the store for details.
     - image: /img/illustrations/meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good wood should be kept beautiful.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
-  heading: What we offer
+  heading: Our Services
   description: >
-    R831 is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    R831 is the local solution to restore wood and structures to their prior beauty.
 main:
-  heading: Great coffee with no compromises
+  heading: Restaurant Tables Made Beautiful
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We take great pride in using our skills to make your tables look beautiful.
+Whether you want the reflecting shimmer of Ulta Gloss or the Matte finish so sought after by todays modern restaurants, we love making the tables something that last long and hold their beauty even through the rigors of heavy traffic use..
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up succulent tables
     image: /img/products/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: A close up of matte tables
     image: /img/products/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: painted house
     image: /img/products/products-grid1.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried R831’s services, I couldn’t even believe that my painting crew was more punctual that I was.
+      The first time I tried R831’s services, I couldn’t even believe that their restoration crew was more punctual that I was.
   - author: Philipp Trommler
     quote: >-
       R831 turned a house in need of repair into a beautiful masterpiece.
 I love their